-As Broadway and Off Broadway take breathers before the fall rush, August means just one thing for many lovers of New York theater: The New York International Fringe Festival.
-More than 75,000 people swarm annually through this sprawling hive of theater and dance, making FringeNYC (as it’s sometimes known) of the city’s largest events.
-This year’s 18th edition includes work by 205 different theater and dance companies, each of which gets just five or six chances to show its stuff.
+As Broadway and Off Broadway take breathers before the fall rush, August means just one thing for many lovers of New York theater: Fringe Festival.
+More than 75,000 people swarm annually through this sprawling hive of theater and dance, making FringeNYC (as it’s sometimes known) one of the city’s largest events.
+This year’s 20th edition includes 200 offerings by various theater and dance companies, each of which gets just five or six chances to show its stuff.

 When is the Fringe Festival?

-Tickets are $18 and some shows sell out fast.
-A full list of the 205 productions—and where and when they're playing—can be found at the official Fringe Festival website.
+Tickets are $18 per show, and some shows sell out fast.
+A full list of the productions—and where and when they're playing—can be found at the official Fringe Festival website.
 And if you can’t get tickets to a particular show, don’t give up hope: Some of the most popular Fringe plays return in September as part of the FringeNYC Encore Series.

 Past Fringe Festival reviews